TheSharks/WildBeastDocs/docs/install_linux.md

 - OAuth app
 	- We'll start off by creating an OAuth application in Discord's developer interface so that the bot can login.
-		1. Go to [the Discord Dev dashboard](https://discordapp.com/developers/applications/me) and create a new application.
+		1. Go to [the Discord Developer dashboard](https://discordapp.com/developers/applications/me) and create a new application.
 		2. Name it whatever you prefer and give it a fancy picture.
 Fill in a description if you want to, then click "Create application".
 		3. Now you'll have a more full-fledged app page.
 Click "Add Bot User" and confirm to make it a bot.
 		4. Here you'll get a Client ID and a token.
 Reveal the token (**Not the secret**) and replace "Bot token" with that in the config.